 Artist/designer residencies

-The National School of Art and Design of Limoges regularly welcomes, through a call for projects or by invitation, artists and designers wishing to develop a research-creation project within the school.
-It thus provides them with its workshops, technical, logistical and human resources.
-Residents can experiment, design and develop a prototype or create a unique piece.
+The National School of Art and Design of Limoges regularly welcomes, through calls for projects or by invitation, artists and designers wishing to develop a research-creation project within the school.
+It thus makes its studios, technical, logistical, and human resources available to them.
+Residents can experiment, design, and develop a prototype or create a unique piece.

 Each year, Ensad publishes a call for applications to select two residents whose project meets the school's research concerns.

-In 2024, artists Mathias Mareschal and Tibo Labat are invited to join the school for a 2-3 month residency.
-Each also offers a one-week workshop to students, in order to encourage exchanges between students and professionals.
+In 2025, artists Anaïs Lapel and Bryan Gicqueaux are invited to join the school for a 2-3 month residency.
+Each will also offer a week-long workshop to students, in order to foster exchanges between students and professionals.

 Residence by invitation: